Skip to main content

 const customer = await db.findCustomer({

-externalId: data.entity.externalId
+externalId: webhook.payload.entity.externalId

 });

-Store the validationId from Gu1 in your database.
-This allows you to query validation details later if needed.
+Store the validation UUID from Gu1 (payload.id) in your database so you can query validation details later.

 await db.updateCustomer(customer.id, {

-kycValidationId: data.validationId,
+kycValidationId: payload.id,

-kycStatus: data.status
+kycStatus: payload.status

 });